 If you see any air in the lines, you'll need to refill the ink system by either a system initialize or manually with a syringe.
 The syringe is typically inexpensive and in many cases can be the solution to the problem.

 If you do not see air in the ink lines, the appropriate next step is to replace the print heads (available below) or at least the left side as a minimum.

 If you are unsure which print head your printer model requires, please check the spec sheet or brochure.

-If print head replacement (one or both heads) did not resolve the 2F49 error code, the repair costs have the potential to skyrocket, so we recommend contacting us to disucss possible options BEFORE you start spending wildly.
+If print head replacement (one or both heads) did not resolve the 2F49 error code, the repair costs have the potential to skyrocket, so we recommend contacting us to discuss possible options BEFORE you start spending wildly.
 This call will save you money!

-To recap, repaing this error can range from a simple reboot or firmware update up to replacing 2 print heads, carriage relay pcb, main controller, and a flat cable (not to mention the ink supply and maintenance cartridge capacity that will be sacrificed while all this is being done).
+To recap, repairing this error can range from a simple reboot or firmware update up to replacing 2 print heads, carriage relay PCB, main controller, and a flat cable (not to mention the ink supply and maintenance cartridge capacity that will be sacrificed while all this is being done).

 Before making any decisions or investments, think about the age of the printer and when you plan on upgrading your computer.
 The former is important because legacy (older model) printers may not be compatible with new and upcoming computer operating systems.
 Even recent updates to older computers can render a printer useless.
 Spending a few hundred or even a few thousand dollars on repairs today may leave you with a printer that doesn't work with a new computer you buy in 6 months.